Last updated - 12 Oct 2020

 - In exceptional cases, face to face meetings can be arranged but social distancing must be maintained

 - Personal protective equipment is being supplied to all staff and to others

 - Where they can, members of staff are working from home, and any working from our offices is being strictly limited and controlled.

-In addition, we are monitoring and following Government and NHS advice, and communicating advice to our staff and clients.
-Services are continually under close review and plans have been developed in readiness for further developments.
+As demand increases and the number of people sleeping rough increases, we are exploring opening a second session at First Base.
+We continue to monitor and follow Government and NHS advice, and we communicate advice to our staff and clients.
+Services continually review the plans they have developed in response to any further developments.

 Frequently Asked Questions

 Yes the majority of our services are running as usual – despite the financial and practical challenges we need to continue to support our clients through this extraordinary situation.
 Many are particularly vulnerable and are relying on us now more than ever.
 We have a dedicated staff team who have quickly adapted to new ways of working, and who have found creative ways to maximise the support they can offer.

 We are adapting our services in a variety of ways to minimise risk to our clients and staff, for example by implementing enhanced hygiene procedures in our hostel and residential support settings.